Worklytics/psoxy/docs/sources/microsoft-365/entra-id/README.md

 Connect to Directory data in Microsoft 365.
 This allows enumeration of all users, groups, and group members in your organization, to provide additional segmentation, timezone/workday information, etc.

+Please review the [Microsoft 365 README](../README.md) for general information applicable to all Microsoft 365 connectors.

 ## Required Scopes
 - [`User.Read.All`](https://learn.microsoft.com/en-us/graph/permissions-reference#userreadall)
 - [`Group.Read.All`](https://learn.microsoft.com/en-us/graph/permissions-reference#userreadall)